JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 <p><strong>[Your name]</strong></p>
 </div>

-## Request your salary increase *before* you send this letter!

-I recommend asking for a raise in person *before* you send this salary increase letter.
-Writing your case ahead of time is the *perfect* way to prepare for that discussion so you're sure that your case is rock solid before you ask for a raise.

-After we go through each section of this template, I'll walk you through the approval process that may happen behind the scenes so you have the full context.

 <div class="inline-ad hidden"></div>

-## A section-by-section review of this salary increase letter sample
+## A section-by-section review of this email template

-Let's walk through each section of the salary increase letter so you're comfortable with it.
-You may already have everything you need to send your letter and request your salary increase.
+Let's walk through each section of the email template so you're comfortable with it.
+You may already have everything you need to get a raise.
 Or you may need to do some light research to fill in the blanks.

 Each section below has everything you need to complete the template, so let's get started!